littlebitstudios/ENSCardMakerWeb/README.md

 ```

 # Credits/Licensing
 The font used for generating the cards is Inter by Rasmus Andersson, licensed under the [Open Font License](https://openfontlicense.org).
-Download the font from [Google Fonts](https://fonts.google.com/specimen/Inter).
+Download the font from [the author's website](https://rsms.me/inter).

 ENS (the brand) is owned by ENS Labs Limited.